USCIS Interpretation of Immigration Law and Regulations Varies

 A new commercial enterprise (NCE) is defined in 8 CFR 204.6 as a “for-profit activity formed for the ongoing conduct of lawful business” after November 29, 1990.
 This may entail (a) creating an “original business” or (b) purchasing a business and then restructuring it “such that a new commercial enterprise results.”
 This can also mean (c) expanding an existing business “so that a substantial change [40% increase] in the net worth or number of employees results.”

 While a business established after November 29, 1990, is clearly an NCE, the regulation is less clear concerning restructured and expanded businesses.
 How USCIS interprets these provisions is also unclear, and as a result, they are rarely used.

 Investing the Required Capital

-According to 8 CFR 204.6, each EB-5 investor must invest $1,000,000 unless the job-creating entity is located in a targeted employment area (TEA), in which case the required investment is $500,000.
-According to the regulation, a TEA is “an area which, at the time of investment, is a rural area [population less than 20,000] or an area which has experienced unemployment of at least 150 percent of the national average.”
+According to 8 CFR 204.6, each EB-5 investor must invest $1,800,000 unless the job-creating entity is located in a targeted employment area (TEA), in which case the required investment is $900,000.
+According to the regulation, a TEA is “an area which, at the time of investment, is a rural area [population less than 20,000] or is designated as an area that has experienced unemployment of at least 150 percent of the national average rate.”